Essays for the Acquisitive Mind

 Warren Buffett was way too smart to build any business from the ground up.
 After Hathaway Manufacturing and Berkshire Fine Spinning Associates merged into Berkshire Hathaway in 1955, Warren bought stock in the company until he controlled a majority and moved the company away from the failing textile industry into the insurance and investment industries.
 The rest is history.

 Don’t let the bombastic self-congratulatory rhetoric from Silicon Valley pull the wool over your eyes; young people aren’t very successful at starting new companies.
-Many younger career-oriented entrepreneurs would experience better long term success by saving money to make their first acquisition with the same focus many families use to save money for a down payment on their first house.
+Many younger career-oriented entrepreneurs would experience better long-term success by saving money to make their first acquisition with the same focus many families use to save money for a down payment on their first house.

 When you’re older with more experience and wisdom, you are in a prime position to choose between either acquiring an asset to manage or building one from the ground up.